 As a landlord, you want to protect your rental property and real estate investments as best as possible.
-That’s why you’re probably wondering if landlord insurance is required when renting out a home in Pasadena, CA.
+That’s why you’re probably wondering what landlord insurance covers and if landlord insurance is required in California.

 You already have insurance policies for your car, your home, and your health.
 Is it necessary to take out an insurance policy to protect you as a landlord?